TDS in water:

 There are 2 main methods of eliminating high levels of TDS from the water:

-Reverse Osmosis: Reverse osmosis (RO) is one of the most efficient ways of reducing the high levels of TDS in drinking water and making it safe and pure for drinking.
+Reverse osmosis (RO) is one of the most efficient ways of reducing the high levels of TDS in drinking water and making it safe and pure for drinking.
 The process of RO technique makes use of a semipermeable membrane that lets the water molecules pass through and holds back the dissolved solids.

-Distillation: In this method, water is boiled to create water vapours.
+In this method, water is boiled to create water vapours.
 The water vapours condense back into liquid form at a lower and cooler temperature.
 As a result of this, the dissolved salts remain in the boiling solution.

 Livpure Smart offers advanced water purifiers to purify high TDS water supply to provide safe and healthy drinking water with ideal TDS levels.